-- 4. Ten (10) days before the bid opening date, the Recipient must contact DCA to verify the wage determination and ensure the determination has not been updated with any new modifications.
-This can be accomplished by submitting the 10-Day Wage rate check form (located in Appendix 1) to CDBG.Biz@dca.ga.gov. - 5.
-Changes, modifications, etc., to wage decisions published less than 10 days prior to bid opening do not apply if the Recipient's files include documentation establishing that reasonable time to notify all participants was not available. - 6.
-If the Recipient fails to include a wage decision, or for any reason the wrong wage decision is included, the Department of Labor may issue a special wage decision reflecting the proper rates.
+- Ten (10) days before the bid opening date, the Subrecipient must contact DCA to verify the wage determination and ensure the determination has not been updated with any new modifications.
+This can be accomplished by submitting the 10-Day Wage Check Form (located in the CDBG-MIT Appendix Manual) to monique.guilford@dca.ga.gov. - Changes, modifications, etc., to wage decisions published less than 10 days prior to bid opening do not apply if the Subrecipient's files include documentation establishing that reasonable time to notify all participants was not available. - If the Subrecipient fails to include a wage decision, or for any reason the wrong wage decision is included, the Department of Labor may issue a special wage decision reflecting the proper rates.
 Those rates must be incorporated into the contract and be retroactive to the beginning of the construction.
-The Recipient can either terminate and re-solicit or incorporate the wage decision by change order, provided the contractor is compensated for any increases in wages resulting from the change. - 7.
-If a contract has not been executed within 90 days of bid opening, the Recipient must confirm the correct wage rate determination to be used by contacting the Ms. Cindi Bernhardt, CDBG Grants Consultant.
+The Subrecipient can either terminate and re-solicit or incorporate the wage decision by change order, provided the contractor is compensated for any increases in wages resulting from the change. - If a contract has not been executed within 90 days of bid opening, the Subrecipient must confirm the correct wage rate determination to be used by contacting Monique Guilford, CDBG-DR Project Specialist at monique.guilford@dca.ga.gov.
 If a contract has not been executed within 90 days of bid opening, the execution date is used as the date that determines the applicable wage decision and must be the wage decision used throughout the period of construction.
-Ten (10) days prior to the contract execution, a new wage decision must be requested by submitting the 10-Day Wage rate check form (located in Appendix 1) to CDBG.Biz@dca.ga.gov. - 8.
-Cross withholding allows for agency withholding of funds for wage restitution from a prime contractor under a current Davis-Bacon contract for under payments made under an unrelated Davis-Bacon contract which may have been with another agency.
+Ten (10) days prior to the contract execution, a new wage decision must be requested by submitting the 10-Day Wage rate check form (located in the CDBG-MIT Appendix Manual) to monique.guilford@dca.ga.gov. - Cross withholding allows for agency withholding of funds for wage restitution from a prime contractor under a current Davis-Bacon contract for under payments made under an unrelated Davis-Bacon contract which may have been with another agency.

-b.
-The Copeland "Anti-Kickback" Act requires that:
+2.3b Copeland "Anti-Kickback" Act

+This act requires that:

-- 1. Payment to employees must be made at least once a week and without subsequent deductions or rebate on any account except for "permissible" salary deductions. - 2.
-The Recipient must obtain original payrolls and "Statements of Compliance" from contractors and subcontractors (through the general) weekly.
+- Payment to employees must be made at least once a week and without subsequent deductions or rebate on any account except for "permissible" salary deductions. - The Recipient must obtain original payrolls and "Statements of Compliance" from contractors and subcontractors weekly.
 These documents must be maintained by the Recipient for three (3) years after completion of the work.
-The Recipient must check these payrolls upon receipt for accuracy and compliance with requirements. - 3.
-The basic records supporting the payrolls must also be maintained by each employer and the Recipient for three years after completion of the work.
+The Recipient must check these payrolls upon receipt for accuracy and compliance with requirements. - The basic records supporting the payrolls must also be maintained by each employer and the Recipient for three years after completion of the work.

-c.
-The Contract Work Hours and Safety Standards Act requires that for contracts of \$100,000 or more:
+2.3c Contract Work Hours and Safety Standards Act

+This act requires that for contracts of \$100,000 or more: